Coverage Path Planning for Spraying Drones: Experiments

-This experiment is to validate that the method works in a context as close to reality.
-Due to the current situation, the experiments could not be carried out on a real vehicle.
-However, the Gazebo simulator was used, which uses configurations that are closest to reality.
-The goal of this experiment is model the path that the UAV will follow for spraying sanitizing liquid.
+The objective of this experiment is to validate that the method works in a more realistic simulation.
+See Fig. \ref{fig:sims}.
+Due to the current situation, it was not possible to run the experiments in a real vehicle.
+However, the Gazebo simulator was configured with closest to reality parameters.
+In addition, we want to provide a qualitative display of the planned task.

 We draw a polygon on the edge of the area surrounding one of the Bicentennial Park basketball courts located in Mexico City using the Mission Planner software.
-Later the coordinates obtained from the software are added to Matlab.
-The algorithm is responsible for converting the geodetic coordinates of the area (latitude, longitude, and height) to NED coordinates (North, East, and Down).
+Later, the coordinates define the ROI.
+Next, the coordinates are converted from geodetic coordinates (latitude, longitude, and height) to NED coordinates (North, East, and Down).
 The erosion function in the algorithm is in charge of reducing the border of the area that will depend on the radius of the sensor, and once it has the area, it continues to the creation of the flight lines.
 However, it is required to visit all the areas so that as much as possible is covered.
 The algorithm adds the nodes of all the polygon vertices to cover areas without visiting.
 Then a conversion from NED coordinates to geodetic coordinates is performed again to add these coordinates to a waypoints file.
-The Gazebo simulator occupies the waypoints file to carry out the path on the court.
+The Gazebo simulator uses the waypoints file to carry out the path over the court.

 Subsequently, for this simulation, SITL was used in collaboration with the Gazebo 9 simulator to see the area in 3D.
-In this simulation was used the Quadcopter brand 3DR Iris model.
+In this simulation, the Quadcopter 3DR Iris was used.
 The height set during the simulation was 10 meters.
-The speed of the drone is 2m / s.
-The start takeoff set with the coordinates 19.467468, -99.193345.
-Additionally, a basketball court model made for Gazebo allowed evaluating the behavior of the UAV in a virtual environment as realistic as possible
+The speed of the drone is 2m/s.
+The starting point is set with the coordinates 19.467468, -99.193345.
+Additionally, a basketball court model made for Gazebo allows to evaluate the behavior of the UAV in a virtual environment.

 It was observed in the experiment that the vehicle covered most of the basketball court area without going out of the contour, thus avoiding some collision.
 In total, it covered an area of 59.4966 meters in a time of 3:46 minutes.
-In the video, you can see the detailed simulation of this experiment.
+The reader can see the execution of this experiment in the following video: \url{https://youtu.be/2ERkEagnCEM}.